codexns/golangconfig/docs/package_developer.md

 ## Overview

+### subprocess_info()

-The `subprocess_info()` is the primary function that will be used in packages.
+`subprocess_info()` is the primary function that will be used in packages.
 It accepts five parameters.
 The first two are positional:

- 1. the name of the requested executable
+ 1. the name of the requested executable, e.g. "go", "gofmt", "godoc"
- 2. a list of required environmental variables
+ 2. a list of required environment variables

 The three remaining parameters are keyword arguments:

- - optional_vars: a list of vars that will be pulled from project or Sublime Text settings and used an environmental variables
+ - optional_vars: a list of vars that will be pulled from project or Sublime Text settings and used as environment variables
  - view: a `sublime.View` object, if available
  - window: a `sublime.Window` object, if available

-The function returns a two-element tuple containing the path to the executable and a `dict` to pass via the `env=` arg of `subprocess.Popen()`.
+The function returns a two-element tuple containing the path to the requested executable and a `dict` to pass via the `env=` arg of `subprocess.Popen()`.

 The `sublime.View` and/or `sublime.Window` objects are used to obtain
 project-specific settings.
 These objects are available via attributes of the